theogravity/apifire/README.md

 # apifire

+## Notice

-**Notice**: This project is no longer being maintained.
+This project is no longer being maintained.
 The successor project can be found [here](https://github.com/theogravity/fastify-starter-turbo-monorepo).

+## Description

 A support library designed to work with the `yeoman` generator, [`apifire-server`](https://github.com/theogravity/apifire-server).